bennyrubanov/chessanalysis/README.md

 # Priority (& Silly) Questions to answer

 Kills/Deaths/Assists

 thesis: beginners get forked by knights and lose a lot of high level pieces.
 Will be answered by KD ratio by piece value

-- K/D ratio which piece takes another piece the most
+- K/D ratios for each piece
-  - KD ratio by piece value (where piece values are defined as: Pawn 1 point, Knight 3 points, Bishop 3 points, Rook 5 points, Queen 9 points
+  - KD ratio by piece value (where piece values are defined as: Pawn 1 point, Knight 3 points, Bishop 3 points, Rook 5 points, Queen 9 points)
   - KD ratio by number of pieces taken
 - revenge kills (i.e. take back a piece immediately after it was taken)
 - best kill streaks (i.e. one piece is the only one taking others for some time)